The art of leadership: finding the best leadership style

 - Emphasizes the importance of the personal relationship between manager and employee.

-Self-analysis: the basis for effective leadership
+Self-analysis: the basis of effective leadership

 What does the team need?

-Adaptation to the situation
+Adapting to the situation

 Conclusion